Voter Receipts and Ballot Verification

 VoteAlly uses a strict separation between voter identity and ballot content.
 The receipt code is derived from the ballot ID only, not from the voter's identity or their vote choices.

-The Ballot record in the database has no reference to the voter who cast it.
-Voter participation (who voted on which question) is tracked in a separate table.
-This architectural split means that even with full database access, there is no direct path from a receipt code to a voter's identity or from a voter to their specific ballot.
+Ballot data is stored completely separately from voter information.
+The ballot itself has no connection to who cast it.
+Voter participation (who voted on which question) is tracked in a different place entirely.
+This separation means there is no way to trace a receipt code back to a voter's identity, or to connect a voter to their specific ballot.

 Additional protections reinforce this separation:

-• Timestamp decoupling: Ballot timestamps are rounded down to the nearest hour to prevent time-based correlation between a voter's participation record and a ballot.
+- Timestamp rounding: Ballot timestamps are rounded down to the nearest hour, so there is no way to match a voter's login time to a specific ballot.

-• Encrypted ballot contents: The actual vote choices are encrypted with AES-256-GCM.
-The plaintext selection is never stored.
+- Encrypted ballot contents: The actual vote choices are protected with bank-level encryption.
+The original selection is never stored in readable form.

-• HMAC-based tallying: Vote counts use hashed candidate identifiers, so the database engine never sees which candidate received which votes in readable form.
+- Secure tallying: Vote counts use scrambled candidate identifiers, so the database never sees which candidate received which votes in plain text.

 Exporting the Ballot Audit CSV